 I’m based in the EEA, but my clients live outside of the EEA.
 Will this affect me?

 Also nope!
-This only applies to online transactions from companies in the EU to cardholders in the EU.
+This only applies to online transactions from companies in the EEA to cardholders in the EEA.

 Is there anything I need to do?

 Keep being awesome.
-We’ve got this all fixed up in the back-end
+We’ve got this all fixed up on our end.

 Will I need to use SCA to pay for a Proposify subscription?